CatherineZM/CookPad/README.md

   * You can remove an ingredient or a step by click on the "remove" button
   * You can upload a picture of your recipe

-8. You can **go back to home page** by clicking on "COOKPAD" in the navigation bar
+8. You can **go back to home page** by clicking on "COOKPAD" or "Home Page" in the navgation bar

 9. Click on "Logout" on the navgation bar to **Logout**